Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 3. FinTech

 In the fintech sector, where financial transactions and sensitive customer data are paramount, employees often access corporate resources from various locations and devices.
-Traditional perimeter security can no longer guarantee the safety of these connections.
+Traditional security can no longer guarantee the safety of these connections.
 The 2021 Financial Services Data Risk Report[2] found that 59% of financial services companies have more than 500 passwords that never expire, and nearly 40% have over 10,000 ghost users—both of which significantly increase security risks.

 Zero trust addresses these vulnerabilities by continuously verifying every access request, regardless of whether it originates from a home office or a coffee shop.
 By enforcing strict identity authentication and access control policies, businesses can reduce risks even if an employee’s device is compromised.